FinalsClub/djKarma/README.md

 views.py:

- + splashpage
+ + XXX splashpage
- + view all notes by school and course
+ + XXX view all notes by school and course

 ./templates:

  + simple base.html template for header
- + index.html for splashpage with current KN logo frontpage as-is
+ + XXX index.html for splashpage with current KN logo frontpage as-is
  + new notes.html template for rendering a list of notes
  + new note.html template for rendering a note and it's metadata